Does Airplane Mode Save Battery? (Explained)

 Step 7: To turn off airplane mode, simply repeat step 2 or 4 and tap/toggle airplane mode off.

-Step 8: Your device will then start re-enabling and reconnecting all the wireless radios and networks it was previously connected to.
+Step 8: After that, your device will begin re-enabling and re-connecting to all of the wireless networks and radios it was previously linked to.

 Final Reflections: